Accessible - Easy to drink wine, without the overwhelming sense of tannin, acidity, or extract.

-Vertical tasting - Wine tasting of several wines from the same winery but from different vintages.
+Vertical tasting - Wine tasting of several wines from the same winery but different vintages.

 Vieilles Vignes - Old Vines.
 Old vines give lower yields of generally higher quality grapes.

 Vitis vinifera – The wine vine.
-Almost important wines come from her.
+Almost all important grape varieties come from her.